Jane Rosenberg, America’s Best Courtroom Sketch Artist, Prepared Her Whole Life for Trump

 She was at the trial of Mark David Chapman after he murdered John Lennon.
 The 1987 Tawana Brawley trials.
 The 1993 Woody Allen-Mia Farrow custody hearings.
 Martha Stewart’s 2004 trials for insider trading.
 The 2005 fraud conviction of WorldCom CEO Bernard Ebbers.
 Tom Brady’s Deflategate scandal in 2015.
 Bill Cosby’s 2018 sentencing.
 El Chapo’s 2019 sentencing.
-Harvey Weinstein’s rape trials earlier this year.
+Harvey Weinstein’s rape trials earlier in 2020.
 Anthony Weiner.
 Tekashi 6ix9ine.
 Martin Shkreli.
 Bernie Madoff.

 “I also have an archive of original courtroom sketches that sometimes I’ll look back on, and I’m remembering, ‘Oh my god, I was really there back then?’” she says.
-“I have these things in my files … I’m always surprised I have some gems in there.”
+“I have these things in my files….
+I’m always surprised I have some gems in there.”

 Rosenberg began her career as what she calls a “starving artist” after graduating from college with a fine art degree and taking classes at the Art Students League of New York.
 She drew portraits on the beach in Provincetown, Massachusetts, and recreated Rembrandts and Vermeers on the sidewalk with pastels on Fifth Avenue near the Central Park Zoo, leaving a hat out for tips.
 But when she saw courtroom artist Marilyn Church speak at the Society of Illustrators in New York, she was driven to become one herself.
 “I looked in the mirror and when I came home I said, ‘I’m gonna do this,’” she says.

-Courtroom art as we know it today emerged from the “Lindbergh Baby” court cases of the 1930s, in which a man named Bruno Richard Hauptmann was tried and convicted for kidnapping and murder of legendary airman Charles Lindbergh’s child.
+Courtroom art as we know it today emerged from the “Lindbergh Baby” court cases of the 1930s, in which a man named Bruno Richard Hauptmann was tried and convicted for the kidnapping and murder of legendary airman Charles Lindbergh’s child.
 It was a disruptive media circus of flashbulbs and cameras all vying for a piece of the action at this “trial of the century,” and the American Bar Association ultimately banned cameras entirely.
 While cameras have begun popping up once again, for a long time courtroom sketches were the only visual recollection of historical or high-profile cases.

 The first sketch Rosenberg sold was 1980’s “Murder at the Met,” in which Metropolitan Opera violinist Helen Hagnes Mintiks was killed at Lincoln Center.
-In those days, Rosenberg says, there were sketch artists for every newspaper, magazine, and local and national television news outlet; with as many as 15-20 artists present at a single trial.
+In those days, Rosenberg says, there were sketch artists for every newspaper, magazine, and local and national television news outlet, with as many as 15-20 artists present at a single trial.
 Noticing that NBC hadn’t conscripted one for the Mintiks case, she offered them her sketches, and they appeared on the news that evening.
 Rosenberg called her parents in delight, and she has been working in the courtroom as a full-time freelance sketch artist ever since.
-Her courtroom work is now in the collections of the Museum of Television and Radio in New York and The Museum of the Constitution in Philadelphia, and has appeared not just on NBC, but CBS, ABC and CNN, among countless others.
+Her courtroom work is now in the collections of the Museum of Television and Radio in New York and the Museum of the Constitution in Philadelphia, and has appeared not just on NBC, but CBS, ABC and CNN, among countless others.

 “For the first probably 10 years, I had a knot in my stomach every time I went to court, which I don’t have anymore, because I was so stressed out,” she says.
 But she has since mastered the form.
 She knows what the proceedings will be and how long they’ll take, so she knows how many sketches she’ll have time for.
 An arraignment like Bannon’s is short, so she’ll have time for one sketch; an hours-long hearing would be three sketches; and a lengthy trial will generate significantly more.
 But the deadlines don’t change, because outlets need sketches for the five o’clock news and for breaking news.
 Sketching Bannon was particularly stressful, Rosenberg says, because it was 4:30 when she got out of court.